devendranaga/linux-systems-programming-with-c/error-codes.md

-Here are some of the descriptions
+Here are some of the descriptions of the error codes.
+As usual, we use the `perror` or `strerror` to describe the error in a string format.

 | error code | description |
 | --- | --- |